minseok127/zicIO/README.md

 This repository archives the code I wrote, implementation details, and my thoughts about it.
 These are only partial codes, which cannot independently run the full system.
+The main entry point for the functions is the nvme_handle_cqe() in pci.c.
+This function is called by the NVMe interrupt handler, nvme_irq().
+The pci.c is located in linux/drivers/nvme/host.

 ## Generating NVMe commands